Evelyn-Cat/plrvo/readme.md

-## set parameters in run.sh and then "bash run.sh"
+## set parameters in scripts/run.sh and then "cd scripts" and "bash run.sh"